v-fox/live_opensuse_hsf/README.md

 — Wayland packages (because it's too raw yet)
 — many cd/dvd/bluray and whatever disk tools (because spinning media must die).
   mkisofs, cdrecord and acetoneiso2 are included though
-— accessibility features (because i have no idea how to setup them right)
+— accessibility features (because I have no idea how to setup them right)
 — security hardening (because it requires strict and thorough testing in all usage scenarios which are manifold)